EU CSRD Assurance

 CSRD data collection and reporting

-Under the CSRD companies are required to assess their sustainability matters on the double materiality principle.
+Under the CSRD, companies are required to assess their sustainability matters following the double materiality principle.
 Conducting a double materiality assessment means that companies assess both the impact of a company on society and the environment (impact materiality) and the impact society and environment has on the company (financial materiality).

-When companies decide on which sustainability data they need to collect and on what sustainability topics they need to report on in their annual reports, this decision is based on that company’s most important material topics.
+The decision of which sustainability topics and data a company needs to collect and report on depends on that company’s most important material topics.

 Ecobio Manager CSRD and EU Taxonomy process